Jabo-SCO/NetWire/README.md

 ![Visualisation](netwire.png)

-This tool will requires a JSON-formatted file (scanneroutput.json) containing an array of IP's, ports, and services, for example:
+This tool requires a JSON-formatted file (scanneroutput.json) containing an array of IP's, ports, and services, for example:

 var data = [
   {